-Passive microphones (those without built-in active amplification) generally have sensitivity ratings of 1-4 mV/Pa.
+Passive microphones (those without built-in active amplification) generally have sensitivity ratings between 1-4 mV/Pa.
 Active microphones can have a sensitivity rating upwards of 32 mV/Pa.
-Of course, microphones will accurately reproduce much higher sound pressure levels than 1 Pascal, so sensitivity isn’t a great measurement of mic level.
+Of course, microphones will accurately reproduce much higher sound pressure levels than 1 Pascal, so sensitivity isn't a great measurement of mic level.

 The Neumann U87 is a famous active microphone capable of −6dBu maximum output voltage.
 This is considered an extremely high mic level.
 This level of signal would not need much amplification to bring it up to line level.
 However, the point is it's still smaller than the nominal line level!

 To learn more about microphone output signals, check out my articles What Is A Microphone Audio Signal, Electrically Speaking? and Do Microphones Output Mic, Line, Or Instrument Level Signals?

 This is one way of considering the term microphone (“small sound”).

 Yet another, perhaps stronger, consideration is to look through history…